(See also Overview and Evaluation of Hand Disorders.)

 Ganglia are cystic swellings occurring usually on the hands, especially on the dorsal aspect of the wrists.
 Aspiration or excision is indicated for symptomatic ganglia.

 Ganglia constitute about 60% of chronic soft-tissue swellings affecting the hand and wrist.
 They usually develop spontaneously in adults aged 20 to 50, with a female:male preponderance of 3:1.
+The size of a ganglion may vary over time and with use of the hand.

 The cause of most ganglia is unknown.
 The cystic structures are near or attached (often by a pedicle) to tendon sheaths and joint capsules.
 The wall of the ganglion is smooth, fibrous, and of variable thickness.
 The cyst is filled with clear gelatinous, sticky, or mucoid fluid of high viscosity.
 The fluid in the cyst is sometimes almost pure hyaluronic acid.